kasper-piskorski/docs/pages/documentation/2-graph-api/overview.md

 ```

 ## Where Next?
-If you want to find out more about using the Graph API, please take a look at the documentation about how to define a [simple schema](../core-api/simple-schema-definition.html) or an [advanced schema](../core-api/advanced-schema-definition.html) for a Grakn graph.
+If you want to find out more about using the Graph API, please take a look at the documentation about how to define a [simple schema](../core-api/simple-schema-definition.html) or an [advanced schema](../core-api/advanced-schema-definition.html).

 {% include links.html %}